arezamoosavi/superset-docker/README.md

 # superset-docker
-This is a full functionala and light superset docker image.
+This is a full functional and light superset docker image.

 ## Pull